-Minor relocation without revisions to air lines would be acceptable provided no lines are kinked or restricted in size.

-Routing of all hoses must provide clearance to axle, air lines, and other components, as well as ensure adequate hose length throughout all axle articulations.

-Minor length changes and routings of air lines at the rear axle to air chambers are acceptable.

-All fittings, hoses and air lines utilized for the modified installation must be of the same size and specification of the original equipment on the chassis, and installations must be free of kinks and restrictions.

-All fasteners must be equivalent to the specifications of the original equipment.
+- · Minor relocation without revisions to air lines would be acceptable provided no lines are kinked or restricted in size. - Routing all hoses must provide clearance to axle, air lines, and other components, as well as ensure adequate hose length throughout all axle articulations - Minor length changes and routings of airlines at the rear axle to air chambers are acceptable. - All fittings, hoses and air lines utilized for the modified installation must be of the same size and specification of the original equipment on the chassis, and installations must be free of kinks and restrictions. - All fasteners must be equivalent to the specifications of the original equipment.

+RELOCATION OF RELAY VALVE - Cont.

-A vehicle final-stage manufacturer or alterer who chooses to lengthen or shorten wheelbases on vehicles with FMVSS-121 air brakes should note that he is responsible for the modification, including revisions to the frame, driveline, wiring, plumbing, suspension, etc. The vehicle final-stage manufacturer or alterer must also certify the vehicle for compliance to FMVSS-121.
+- · All fittings, hoses and air lines utilized for the modified installation must be of the same size and specification of the original equipment on the chassis, and installations must be free of kinks and restrictions. - All fasteners must be equivalent to the specifications of the original equipment. - A vehicle final-stage manufacturer or alterer who chooses to lengthen or shorten wheelbases on vehicles with FMVSS-121 air brakes should note that he is responsible for the modification, including revisions to the frame, driveline, wiring, plumbing suspension, etc. The vehicle final-stage manufacturer or alterer must also certify the vehicle for compliance to FMVSS-121.